-An analysis of a variety of different atmosphere and ocean measurements (through March) which are known to have long-period statistical relationships with the upcoming season's Atlantic tropical cyclone activity indicate that 2013 should be a very active hurricane season.
-The only apparent obstacle to this assessment would be the formation of a moderate to strong El Niño event which we currently judge to be unlikely.
+An analysis of a variety of different atmosphere and ocean measurements (through March) which are known to have long-period statistical relationships with the upcoming season's Atlantic tropical cyclone activity indicate that 2015 should be a very quiet hurricane season.
+The big question marks with this season's predictions are how strong El Niño is going to be, as well as if tropical and North Atlantic Ocean SSTAs remain as cool as they are now.